Kitchen Extension Builders in Sydenham (SE26)

 Frequently Asked Questions

-How much does a Sydenham kitchen extension cost?
+- What does a Sydenham kitchen extension involve?

-Deep rear extensions of 5-6 metres on Victorian villas (the signature Sydenham project) run £55,000-£90,000 including stepped foundations, structural steel, glazing, electrics, plumbing, and finishes.
-Wraparound extensions on Edwardian terraces run £65,000-£100,000.
-Hillside extensions with retaining walls run £60,000-£100,000.
-Stepped foundations or retaining walls on the steeper slopes add £4,000-£8,000 over a flat-site equivalent.
-Larger Home Extension prior approval (for 4-6 metre projections on terraces) adds 8 weeks lead time but no additional planning fee on top of the £103 application.
-Trial hole investigation adds £400-£800 where ground conditions aren't already known.
-Fixed-price contract before any work starts.
+- The signature Sydenham project is a deep rear extension of 5-6 metres on a Victorian villa, including stepped foundations, structural steel, glazing, electrics, plumbing, and finishes.
+Wraparound extensions on Edwardian terraces combine a side-return infill with a rear projection.
+Hillside extensions add short reinforced concrete retaining walls where the garden drops away.
+Larger Home Extension prior approval, for 4-6 metre projections on terraces, adds 8 weeks lead time on top of the £129 Lawful Development Certificate application.
+Trial hole investigation goes in where ground conditions aren't already known.
+Fixed-price contract confirmed after a free site visit before any work starts.

-Why do Sydenham hillside extensions cost more than flat-site equivalents?
+- Why do Sydenham hillside extensions differ from flat-site equivalents?

-Two reasons.
+- Two reasons.
 First, foundations: properties on the slope need stepped foundations following the ground profile or short reinforced concrete retaining walls to create a level base for the extension floor.
-Adds £4,000-£8,000 over a flat-site equivalent.
 The structural engineer specifies the design from trial hole data rather than a generic estimate.
 Second, threshold detail: where the rear garden drops 1.0-2.0 metres below the new extension floor, the patio or decking needs a graduated step-down rather than a flush threshold.
 Bifolds typically open onto a new patio at an intermediate level rather than directly onto the original garden.
 Both elements are standard on Sydenham hillside projects and built into the fixed-price contract.

-Three reasons.
-First, hillside experience: we know the Sydenham slope — which streets need stepped foundations, where retaining walls are required, how to design the threshold detail so the new extension floor sits level with the original kitchen.
+- Three reasons.
+First, hillside experience: we know the Sydenham slope, which streets need stepped foundations, where retaining walls are required, how to design the threshold detail so the new extension floor sits level with the original kitchen.
 Second, full accreditation: NICEIC for electrical (BS 7671), FENSA for glazing, Gas Safe registered for boiler relocation, structural engineer calculations included for stepped and retaining-wall designs, and Building Control sign-off included on every project.
 Third, fixed-price contracts: the quote doesn't change unless the specification does, including stepped foundations, retaining walls, party wall surveyor fees, and any Larger Home Extension prior approval.
-57 verified Google reviews averaging 4.5/5.
 Office on Limes Avenue, SE20.

 Get a Free Quote for Your Sydenham Kitchen Extensions